cardano-foundation/developer-portal/docs/get-started/air-gap.md

 This loosely documented configuration has been called the **Frankenwallet**, with separate instructions at these links which mostly follow the procedure above:

-  - **[The Frankenwallet](https://cosd.com/frankenwallet)** - detailed external website, including semantics for using your bootable USB environment in secure & blockchain workflow
+  - **[The Frankenwallet](https://cosd.com/frankenwallet)** - detailed external web site, including semantics for using your bootable USB environment in secure & blockchain workflow
   - [Get Started with the Frankenwallet](/docs/operate-a-stake-pool/frankenwallet) - one-page summary here on the Developer Portal

 :::warning